msprev/panzer/doc/README.md

 Executables (scripts, filters, postprocessors) are specified by a list.
     The list determines what gets run when.
-    Executables are run from first to last.
+    Processes are executed from first to last in the list.
-    If an item appears as the value of a `run:` field in the list, then it is added to the list of processes to be run (the 'run list').
+    If an item appears as the value of a `run:` field, then it is added to the list of processes to be run (the 'run list').
-    If an item appears as the value of a `kill:` field, then any previous appearance is removed from the run list.
+    If an item appears as the value of a `kill:` field, then any previous occurrence is removed from the run list.
-    Killing an item does not prevent them being added to the run list later.
+    Killing an item does not prevent them being added later.
     A run list can be completely emptied by adding the special item `- killall: true`.

 Arguments can be passed to executables by listing them as the value of the `args` field of that item.
     The value of the `args` field is passed as the command line options to the external process.
-    The value of `args` should be a quoted inline code span (e.g. ``"`--options`"``) to prevent the parser interpreting it as markdown.
+    This value of `args` should be a quoted inline code span (e.g. ``"`--options`"``) to prevent the parser interpreting it as markdown.
     Note that filters always receive the writer name as their first argument.

 Example: